 Brain tumours kill more children and adults under the age of 40 than any other cancer

-Thank you for visiting our Media Centre.
-Here you can find key resources for the media, including our latest press releases, facts about brain tumours as well as contact details for our key spokespersons for the media.
+You can access our latest news, our regional and national press releases, authoritative facts about brain tumours as well as contact details for our key spokespersons.

-We are connected to some of the world’s leading neuro-oncologists and along with our in-house expertise, can offer expert comment on all aspects of brain tumour research.
-We are also a leading and authoritative voice on fundraising and policy in the field of brain tumour research.
+We are connected to world-class scientists and coupled with our in-house expertise, can offer detailed comment on all aspects of brain tumour research.

 Information and statistics about brain tumours